How Much to Risk on Each Binary Options Trade

 Binary options are an all-or-nothing option type where you risk a certain amount of capital, and you lose it or make a fixed return based on whether the price of the underlying asset is above or below (depending on which you pick) a specific price at a specific time.
 If you are right, you receive the prescribed payout.
 If you are wrong, the capital you wagered is lost.

 That definition has expanded though.
-In 2009 the US-based Nadex exchange created options that allow traders buy or sell an option at any time up until expiry.
+Back in 2009, the US-based Nadex exchange created options that allow traders to buy or sell an option at any time up until expiry.
 This creates a wide range of scenarios, as a trader can exit for less than the full loss or full profit.

 How much to risk on each binary options trade